 We still experience a psychological inheritance of this survival instinct (even though we don’t have to worry about foraging for sustenance or predators in the same way) in our urban environments.
 This means that a space designed to have a sense of refuge and prospect with plenty of living elements in (or references to them) can make us feel less stressed and more productive.

-In our modern times, buildings were designed to enclose us inside and away from the outside world and its phenomenon.
-It protects us from harsh sunlight, rain, storms, etc. But as it protects us from all this natural occurrence, it also separates us from nature.
+In our modern times, buildings are designed to enclose us inside and away from the outside world and its phenomenon.
+These structures protect us from harsh sunlight, rain, storms, etc..
+However, as they protect us from the elements, they also separate us from nature.

 With this in mind, Biophilic Design offers an approach to creating buildings and spaces that respond to our human needs.
 Biophilic Design principles can be applied to existing and new buildings, interior and exterior spaces alike.
 They can be implemented at a range of scales and budgets and have greatest impact within the urban environment where we have strayed the furthest from nature.
 It is essential that, as we spend more time indoors and in urban environments, we find ways to increase our contact with nature and natural elements to take advantage of its benefits.